superyoman/comfyui_lumaAPI/README.md

 - Copy the cookie to key.json

 ![1](tutorial.png)
-- Use image_generation.json (in workflow) for Luma image2video generation
+- Use image_generation.json (in workflow) for Luma image2video generation.
-- Get the result id, record saved in output/luma video/record_id.txt
+- Get the result id, record saved in *output/luma video/record_id.txt*.
-- Use check_result.json to get the video link if Luma generation finished,video will be downloaded automatically if *download* is true.
+- Use check_result.json to retrieve the video link if Luma generation has finished.
+The video will be downloaded automatically if the *download* option is set to true.
-- Video will be saved in *output/luma video* folder
+- Video will be saved in *output/luma video* folder.